Gemmstone/LoFi-Fokus/README.md

 # LoFi-Fokus
-A script for the KDE widget "Fokus"  to listen to youtube videos
+A script for the KDE widget [Fokus](https://store.kde.org/p/1308861) to listen to youtube Lo-Fi while working.